Latest

 How is it possible an opioid-like substance is so easily accessible in smoke shops, gas stations, and convenience stores?

-The kratom industry sells its products as a "food" rather than a "drug," legally allowing them to bypass many safety measures consumers typically expect for an opioid-like substance, such as pharmacy consulting and purchase limits to avoid misuse and addiction.
-Instead, kratom is primarily sold in vape shops, gas stations, and convenience stores—settings that can create the impression its risks are similar to vaping or drinking an energy drink.
+The kratom industry exploits federal food and dietary supplement laws to avoid being registered as a "drug."
+In doing so, they bypass many safety measures consumers typically expect for an opioid-like substance, such as pharmacy consulting and purchase limits to avoid misuse and addiction.
+Kratom is primarily sold in vape shops, gas stations, and convenience stores—settings that can create the impression its risks are similar to vaping or drinking an energy drink.

 Exterior shot of average gas station in the middle of the day